dwbrown/Markov/README.md

 Markov
 ======

-PltGames-TuringTarpit Repository for Markov string transformation language.
+Markov is a string transformation language, written for the PltGames-TuringTarpit, in C++.

 Program MARKOV